Ebrahim Mamdani: Life

 In July 1995, he moved from Queen Mary College to Imperial College London.

 Awards and honors

 Abe Mamdani was an Emeritus Professor at Imperial College London.
 He received the "European Fuzzy Pioneer Award" from the European Society for Fuzzy Logic and Technology (EUSFLAT) in 1999, and the "Fuzzy Systems Pioneer Award" from the IEEE Computational Intelligence Society in 2003.
-He was also a Fellow of IEEE, IFSA, and of the Royal Academy of Engineering and the IEE in the UK.
+He was also a Fellow of the IEEE, the International Fuzzy Systems Association, and of the Royal Academy of Engineering and the IEE in the UK.